nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product-logic.md

 ![alt text](images/explore/e-r.png "dm+d Entity Relationship Diagram")

-### Mapping between ucum and SNOMED/dm+d
+### Mapping between UCUM and SNOMED/dm+d

 The following mapping table needs to be available to the implementing system.
-It is required to identify the units of measure within the ucum standard that use different different codes to the dm+d.
+It is required to identify the units of measure within the UCUM standard that use different different codes to the dm+d.

-For example `g` is a ucum code for "gram" and the equivalent within dm+d is `gram|258682000` so a mapping is required to associate `g` with the SNOMED code `258682000`.
-This mapping table may need to be extended within a local implementation depending on which ucum units are to be expected.
+For example `g` is a UCUM code for "gram" and the equivalent within dm+d is `gram|258682000` so a mapping is required to associate `g` with the SNOMED code `258682000`.
+This mapping table may need to be extended within a local implementation depending on which UCUM units are to be expected.

-**SNOMED/dm+d code** | **ucum unit**
+**SNOMED/dm+d code** | **UCUM unit**
 258683005 | kilogram
 258682000 | g
 258684004 | milligram